aperullo/dockerization/readme.md

 This tutorial assumes you've already installed docker to begin with.

 If you haven't used docker swarm before, then `docker node ls` should say that your node isn't part of any active swarms.
 If you have used it before, you can choose to either leave the swarm with `docker swarm leave` or simply use your current swarm if it happens to be a 1-node swarm.
+To enter a swarm use `docker swarm init`.

 ### Step 0: Prerequisite, have an app to dockerize

 To follow along with the tutorial use the contents of the `/initial` folder as your working directory.

 First thing we need is an application to dockerize.
 The `/initial` folder includes a simple springboot app with several endpoints.
-1. A `/hello` endpoint for testing we can connect to it
+1. A `/hello` endpoint for testing connectivity
-2. A `/read` endpoint that reads a value out of config file proving the config works
+2. A `/read` endpoint that reads a value out of a config file, proving the config works
-3. A `/put` endpoint that stores a key-pair in an external database showing it can connect to other containers.
+3. A `/put` endpoint that stores a key-pair in an external database showing it can connect to other containers
 4. A `/get` endpoint that reads a value out of the external database based on a key.
-Value should remain even after container is shut down proving volumes allow persisting data.

-First build the application by going to `initial/gs-rest-service-master` and running `./gradlew clean build`.
+First build the application by going to `/initial` and running `./gradlew clean build`.

-TODO: THIS MAY NO LONGER WORK
 *Optional*: If you want to test the application.
 You can run `java -jar build/libs/gs-rest-service-0.1.0.jar` and then hit the endpoints as `curl "http://localhost:8080/hello"`.

 ### Step 1: Making a docker image